AbsurdlySuspicious/wayland-protocols-table/README.md

 ## Why not React, Webpack, etc. ?

 Initial goal for this project was to make it with as little dependencies as possible.
-Even `tsc` is optional if you use precompiled `data.json`.
-Now that we have a working MVP, any contributions, including refactors that require new dependencies, are welcome
+Any contributions, including refactors that require new dependencies, are welcome

 ## Acknowledgments